 Each case is fraught with its own issues, and a lawyer cannot guarantee success at any stage of the proceedings.
 Peter has represented clients at all stages of litigation for over twenty-five years.
-Below is just a smattering of the kinds of results that Peter has been able to achieve for his clients in various courts.
+Below is just a short list of the kinds of results Peter has been able to achieve for his clients in various courts.

 Federal District Court

 United States v.
 John Doe.
 Our firm represented a former union official accused of embezzling union funds over the course of years.
 We presented key arguments to the Government regarding certain defenses to the case.
 The Government opted not to pursue charges against our client.
 Another target of the investigation who had served alongside our client pleaded guilty, and was ordered to pay several hundred thousand dollars in restitution.
 Our client kept his position while his co-defendant was fired after conviction.

 United States v.
 Janicek.
 The PSR added a two-level enhancement for the presence of a firearm during the course of the offense.
 We objected to the enhancement, and cross-examined the case agent at the sentencing hearing.
 (Other defendants didn’t assert an objection.)
 The district court struck the enhancement based upon our cross-examination, which lowered our client’s Guideline advisory range about thirty-six months.

 United States v.
 Milo Eaden.
 The trial court enhanced Eaden’s advisory Guideline range four levels for possessing a weapon in furtherance of a drug-trafficking crime based upon some ammunition found in his home.
 In an appeal concerning two first-impression issues, we argued that the district court erred in assessing the enhancement against Eaden.
 The Fifth Circuit agreed, reversing the trial court’s judgment in a published opinion.
 Mr. Eaden was resentenced to time served.